inotia00/revanced-documentation/docs/supplying-an-apk.md

 > [!TIP]
 >
 > If you are confused by the JSON, here is an explanation:
-> - The supported YouTube versions are listed by `com.google.android.youtube`.
+> - The supported YouTube versions are listed by `com.google.android.youtube`
-> - The supported YT Music versions are listed by `com.google.android.apps.youtube.music`.
+> - The supported YT Music versions are listed by `com.google.android.apps.youtube.music`
-> - The supported Reddit versions are listed by `com.reddit.frontpage`.
+> - The supported Reddit versions are listed by `com.reddit.frontpage`
 >
 > If there are no listed supported versions for one of the apps it means that the patches are not constrained to specific versions, and that a wide range of versions are expected to work.